-If the center of gravity of the additional weight is positioned closer to the rear axle and higher above the ground, more weight must be added.
-If the additional weight is carried farther from the axle and lower, less weight may be used.
+If the center of gravity of the additional weight is positioned closer to the rear axle and higher above the

 SECTION 3: ADJUSTMENTS

 ADJUSTING THE SEAT

 For the comfort of the operator, a single lever adjustable seat is provided to set the fore to aft position of the seat.
 Adjust the seat to the most comfortable position that allows you to operate all controls and pedals.